 Recovery position for a baby

 It is hard to put the kid in a recovery position if it is conscious and hurt.
-Here are something to do for laying the baby on the recovery position;
+Here are something to do for laying the baby in the recovery position;

 If a baby normally breathes but does not respond, place them down in your arms, and tilt their head downward.
-It helps the airways to remain open to prevent chocking.
-Ask immediate medical support.
+It helps the airways to remain open to prevent choking.
+Ask for immediate medical support.

 Conclusion: Every workplace may have a team of first aid providers but the security guards should know some initial live-saving technic.
-The First aider responsibilities are can be various but most common are deal with ABC as I have mentioned above.
+The First aider responsibilities are can be various but the most common are dealt with by ABC as I have mentioned above.